Matt

 6. Partial Replacements: Instead of replacing all the leaves at once when they decompose, consider partially replacing them.
 This way, you maintain a consistent level of tannins in the water while extending the overall period of leaves in the tank.

-While the natural breakdown of Catappa leaves is part of their appeal, understanding how to extend their useful life can help aquarists maximize the benefits they provide.
+While the natural breakdown of Catappa leaves is part of their appeal, understanding how to extend their useful life can help aquarists maximize their benefits.
 By adopting methods such as pre-soaking, adjusting water flow, and careful placement, the leaves can offer a prolonged source of tannins, shelter, and food for the inhabitants of your aquarium.

 How do Betta Fish Breathe?